 Advancement in Technology

 Technological advances, including automation and robotics, play a key role in fueling growth within the industry.
-These advances help streamline operations while enhancing efficiency and reducing waste.
+The adoption of smart manufacturing systems is being done by food processing plants to improve efficiency and reduce waste.
+Data analytics is helping companies forecast demand and customize marketing efforts.

 Online Food Delivery

-The fast-paced urban lifestyle, growing affluence, and improved standards of living are factors that have led to increased demand for online food delivery, which allows customers to order their favorite foods and beverages from the comfort of their homes.
+The fast-paced urban lifestyle, growing affluence, and improved standards of living have led to increased demand for online food delivery, allowing customers to order their favorite foods and beverages from the comfort of their homes.
+Platforms such as Swiggy and Zomato have changed the way food is accessed by consumers.
+Cloud kitchens and hyperlocal logistics have emerged as key enablers of this ecosystem.

 Rising Disposable Income